We're here to help you and your child navigate the admissions process from start to finish.

 They must now be taught the basics of exam technique in an age appropriate way.
 The most important concepts for them to grasp are:

 These concepts are hard for children and they must practice them over time.

 It is important for parents to check the style of answer sheets and make sure their child has come across them before their exam day.
 Some tests are multiple choice answer sheets to be fed into a computer for marking and it is particularly important that children know how to fill these out if they need to.

-We cannot stress how important it is that all concerned in an 11 Plus campaign are fully cognisant of how fast children need to perform in the exam.
-We believe this is one of the major reasons that children fail their 11 Plus.
+We cannot stress how important it is that all concerned in a school entrance campaign are fully cognisant of how fast children need to perform in the exam.
+We believe this is one of the major reasons that children fail their entrance exams.
 They know their stuff, but they can’t work their way through the questions quick enough to get to the hard questions at the end, where they can really show their abilities and differentiate themselves.